Andrew Murray (trade unionist): The Imperial Controversy

+Positions

 Admiral Duncan pub bombing

 Regarding the neo-Nazi Admiral Duncan pub bombing in 1999 by David Copeland, Murray wrote in the Morning Star: "Everything about this episode strikes me as odd.
 It happened during a war [i.e. the NATO bombing of Yugoslavia] that is not going particularly well", and alleged that some neo-Nazi groups "may very well have been established with MI5 or Special Branch connivance.
 And certainly the state – or groups within the security apparatus – is more than capable of manipulating deranged human-haters without the latter even noticing that they are being manipulated."
 Murray told The Times in 2019: "As I wrote at the time my speculations were no more than 'conjecture and supposition'.
 There is no basis for any suggestion that the bombing of the Admiral Duncan was the responsibility of anyone other than David Copeland."